Apalachin, New York

 Apalachin (/,æpəˈleɪkɪn/ AP-ə-LAY-kin) is a census-designated place within the Town of Owego in Tioga County, New York, United States.
-The population was 1,131 in the 2010 census.
+As of the 2020 census, Apalachin had a population of 2,632.
 The CDP is named after Apalachin Creek.

 Apalachin is in the southeastern section of the Town of Owego and is west of Binghamton.
 It is also part of the Binghamton Metropolitan Statistical Area.

 History

-The first settler arrived c.
+The first White settler arrived c.
 1786, but the community was not founded until 1836.

-On November 14, 1957, the Apalachin Meeting, held with the heads of the American Mafia at the home of Joseph Barbara, an Apalachin resident.
-The meeting was a conference of mobsters who had gathered to iron out various issues in the underworld.
-The gathering was quickly broken up when a curious New York State Trooper turned up and spotted expensive cars at or near the home.
-Other police officers quickly arrived to arrest those attending the conference and sent some of the most powerful gangsters in the country fleeing through the surrounding countryside.
-Mafiosi and the FBI sometimes just refer to the meeting as Apalachin.
+On November 14, 1957, the Apalachin Meeting was held by the heads of the American Mafia at the home of Joseph Barbara, an Apalachin resident.
+This was a conference of mobsters who had gathered to iron out various issues in the underworld.
+The gathering was quickly broken up when a curious New York State trooper turned up and spotted expensive cars at the home.
+Other police officers quickly arrived to arrest those attending the conference, and sent some of the most powerful gangsters in the country fleeing through the surrounding countryside.
+Mafiosi and the FBI sometimes just refer to the meeting as "Apalachin".
 This meeting was humorously portrayed in the opening sequence of the 1999 motion picture Analyze This, which starred Robert De Niro and Billy Crystal.
-This meeting was also fully depicted in the 1972 film The Valachi Papers as well as the 2019 film Mob Town.
+This meeting was also depicted in the 1972 film The Valachi Papers as well as the 2019 film Mob Town.

 From 1960, until it was cancelled in 2016, the annual Apalachin Firemen's Field Days, was hosted by Apalachin, a four-day carnival, generally held in the first week of June.
-This event was started in 1960 and had grown from a small event in a field to having a permanent location with large pavilions (still called the beer and food tents by locals) and a large square of game booths that surround 15-20 carnival rides.
+The event had grown from a small event in a field to one held at a permanent location with large pavilions (still called the beer and food tents by locals) and a large square of game booths that surround 15-20 carnival rides.
 Events included the Little Miss Apalachin contest, fireworks and a large parade.

 Riverside Cemetery was listed on the National Register of Historic Places in 2014.